 Generally, the Company's combined effective tax rate is high relative to reported net income as a result of certain amounts of amortization expense and corporate overhead not being deductible and income attributable to states in which it operates.
 Currently, the majority of taxes being paid by the Company are state taxes, not federal taxes.
 The Company operates in four states which have relatively high tax rates: California, New York, Illinois, and Florida.
-The Company's combined (federal and state) effective tax rate would be even higher if it were not for federal net operating loss carryforwards available to offset current federal taxable income.
+The decrease in the Company's effective tax rate was primarily due to the reduction in the U.S. statutory tax rate, resulting from the U.S. Tax Cuts and Jobs Act.